Monocular Diagnostic Lab

 • Target Market: Identify your primary clients—hospitals, clinics, research organizations, educational institutions, or industry partners.

-• Competitive Analysis: Assess local and regional competitors, their services, and pricing.
+• Competitive Analysis: Evaluate local and regional competition, their services and their prices.

 • Regulatory Landscape: Understand licensing, accreditation, and compliance requirements (e.g., NABL, CAP, CLIA).